 Update the latest Linux kernel

-We can copy these compiled kernel, modules, device tree files to the Beaglebone board using the SSH connection.
+We can copy these compiled kernel, modules, and device tree files to the Beaglebone board using the SSH connection.

 - First, let’s attach the Beaglbone USB0 to the Virtualbox Ubuntu.
 In the VirtualBox, go to Devices -> USB -> and select Seeed Beaglebone Green.